Tiago Di Mauro

 The pinnacle of François Ozon's talent: the highly prolific French filmmaker travels back in time to the Weimar Republic in order to solve a death mystery, and excels in his elegant and elaborate style.
 [Read More...]

-Broken parents, broken children: the challenge of bringing up your own children when you came from a dysfunctional background yourself - this dark Belgian film is showing at the 73rd Venice Film Festival [Read More...]
+Broken parents, broken children?
+The challenge of bringing up children when you came from a dysfunctional background yourself - on VoD in April!
+[Read More...]

 A recipe for disaster: book on how to make booby traps and homemade explosives written in the 1960s has served as inspiration for murderers in the US and beyond since - electrifying doc is right now at the Venice Film Festival [Read More...]